sdsc/sdsc-summer-institute-2025/README.md

 * jupyter-compute-tensorflow – start a JupyterLab session for TensorFlow session on a compute node
 * jupyter-gpu-shared-tensorflow – start a JupyterLab session for TensorFlow on one GPU
 * data – symlink to staged data
-In the event that you need to explicitly use the reservation, training accounts will have access to SI2021RES for duration of SI
+In the event that you need to explicitly use a reservation, we will provide one for you.

 ## Agenda
 * [Tuesday, July 29 - Preparation day (virtual)](#tuesday-july-29---preparation-day-virtual)